Diseases associated with the endocrine system. Endocrine system

 Coreopsis Pink

-Coreopsis Large-flowered
+Coreopsis Grandiflora

 Planting a plant

-Coreopsis Care
+Coreopsis care

 In summer, protect coreopsis from drying out, and in winter - from exposure to frost.

-Fertilizer and feeding coreopsis
+Fertilizing and feeding coreopsis

-After fertilizing with organic matter, Coreopsis blooms more actively.
+After fertilizing with organic matter, coreopsis blooms more actively

-In the absence of compost, you can use complex fertilizer.
+If compost is not available, you can use complex fertilizer.

 Plant propagation